-In this experiment we evaluate the running time of our algorithm (the optimized version) varying the size of the location databases, the anonymization degree k, and the number of anonymization servers.
-Figure 4(a) shows, for fixed k = 50, the running time for computing an optimum configuration with increasing location database size, with one curve per number of servers.
+In this experiment we evaluate the running time of our algorithm (the optimized version) varying the size of the location database, the anonymization degree k, and the number of anonymization servers.
+Figure 3(a) shows, for fixed k = 50, the running time for computing an optimum configuration with increasing location database size, with one curve per number of servers.
 The horizontal axis shows the number of locations while the vertical axis shows the time in seconds.
-The running time is linear in the number of locations |D| for up to 1.75M locations, as predicted by the complexity analysis at the end of Section IV.
-Notice that 16 servers can bulk anonymize 1.75M locations in less than 1s, and 32 servers in less than 0.5s.
-We note that this is extremely good scalability, especially since our experiment stress-tests the algorithm to sizes of the location database that far exceed the ones reported in prior work on policy-unaware sender anonymity: at most 300K in [17].
+The running time is linear in the number of locations |D| for up to 1.75M locations, as predicted by the complexity analysis in Section IV-C. Notice that 16 servers can bulk anonymize 1.75M locations in less than 1s, and 32 servers in less than 0.5s.
+We note that this is extremely good scalability, especially since our experiment stress-tests the algorithm to sizes of the location database that far exceed the ones reported in prior work on policy-unaware k-anonymity: at most 300K in [16].

-Fig. 4.
+Fig. 3.
 Linear running time in |D| and k

 Next, we inspect how the running time scales with k, keeping the number of locations fixed at 1M.
-Figure 4(b) shows that the time increases quasi-linearly (really sub-linearly) with k, again as predicted by the analysis at the end of Section IV.
+Figure 3(b) shows that the time increases quasi-linearly (really sub-linearly) with k, again as predicted by the analysis at the end of Section IV.